ereyes01/fishcam/README.md

 For the Python stuff, it is strongly recommended that you use a [virtualenv](http://www.virtualenv.org/en/latest/).

-Before you run the server, make sure you change the IP address of the Raspberry Pi in the file constants.py.
-This is a little ghetto right now, but as I said, this still needs a future improvement in which the Raspberry Pi connects to the server as a client.
+Take note of your camera / Raspberry Pi's IP address.

 You can execute the server by running:

 ```
-$ python streamer.py
+$ python streamer.py --camera_ip=192.168.0.5
 ```

-... logs will appear on stdout.
+Replace the IP above with your Raspberry Pi's IP address.
+The service's logs will appear on stdout.

 ## Raspberry Pi